sylbeth/gdext-generation/README.md

 * This crate is based on the [`gdextension_file` documentation](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_file.html) from [`Godot`](https://godotengine.org/), and some snippets of the documentation (all written by [paddy-exe](https://github.com/paddy-exe)) are taken as are from their documentation, so they are as accurate as possible.
 The copyright notices for those files can be found directly in their [repository](https://github.com/godotengine/godot/blob/master/COPYRIGHT.txt), and are licensed under the [`CC BY 3.0`](https://creativecommons.org/licenses/by/3.0/) license.
 This applies to the doc comments on the serializable structs, so these are not relicensed under the licenses of this repository.
 The schema for the `.gdextension` file comes from the `Godot Engine` which is licensed under the [`MIT`](https://github.com/godotengine/godot/blob/master/LICENSE.txt) license.
 * This crate is meant to work in tandem with [`godot-rust`](https://godot-rust.github.io/) to give the most painless use of [`Rust`](https://www.rust-lang.org/) for `Godot`'s `GDExtension`, automating a helpful bunch of the work.
 It could be use on its own, just to generate the `.gdextension` file, but it works best with it.
-* The default GDExt Rust node's icon, `NodeRust.svg` is licensed under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/), copyright by [burritobandit28](https://github.com/burritobandit28), so it is not relicensed under the licenses of this repository.
 * The explanation on the `WindowsABI::LLVM` documentation, taken from the [`rustc` documentation](https://doc.rust-lang.org/rustc/platform-support/pc-windows-gnullvm.html), which is licensed under the [`MIT`](https://github.com/rust-lang/rust/blob/master/LICENSE-MIT) license.

 ## Asset licenses